 I am first and foremost a sociologist of religion, but I have also written about and taught social theory and social research methods.
 My substantive focus is the role of religion in contemporary societies, especially as manifested in the media, politics, and public controversies.
 My area expertise is Finland and the Nordic countries, but I am very keen on developing a continental view through my editorship of the Journal of Religion in Europe (2011-2021) and a planned book series ‘Religion in Europe’ for Bloomsbury Academic.

 Earlier in my career, I studied New Religious Movements, especially the public reactions to them.
 My PhD was on Satanism in Finnish news media, and I continued to develop the perspective on religion and social problems construction in my later work.
 I also published several articles and a popular book on Wicca.

-I currently supervise nine PhD students (3 at UCL, 5 at UH, and 1 at University of Eastern Finland), working on topics ranging from the role of religion in the integration process of Russian-speakers in Finland to extreme metal music as religious and political protest in Iran and Saudi-Arabia.
-According to UH rules, I am allowed a maximum of ten supervisees, but I am happy to consider prospective students in any topics falling broadly under my areas of expertise.
+I have supervised seven PhDs to completion (6 at UCL and 1 at UH) and currently supervise five PhD students (5 at UH, and 1 at University of Eastern Finland), working on topics ranging from the analysis of the constructions of religion in the Finnish asylum process to extreme metal music as religious and political protest in Iran and Saudi-Arabia.
+I am happy to consider prospective students in any topics falling broadly under my areas of expertise.